Is It Better To Go To Detox Or To Detox At Home?You are here:

 Detox is the initial period of recovery immediately after drug and alcohol abuse is stopped.
 Not everyone will experience a detox or a severe detox.
 Most people will experience, at least, psychological symptoms of withdrawal through their first few weeks and months of recovery.
-Withdrawal symptoms are most severe in the first few weeks of the recovery process but can last through something called Post Acute Withdrawal Syndrome, or PAWS, for 18 months of recovery or more.
+Withdrawal symptoms are most severe in the first few weeks of the recovery process but can last through Post Acute Withdrawal Syndrome, or PAWS, for 18 months of recovery or more.

 If you aren’t sure whether or not you need detox, you should call a professional detox center or treatment provider who offers detox like Design For Change to find out.
-While it is possible to detox safely at home, it is also very, very possible to detox dangerously at home.
+While it is possible to detox safely at home, it is also very possible to detox dangerously at home.
 Just recently, this fact came to the spotlight as actor and celebrity Nelsan Ellis died of heart complications during his attempt to detox from alcohol at home.

 Detox from drugs and alcohol presents genuine complications that you and your family members cannot handle unless trained medical professionals.
 Severe detox can include heart complications, seizure, stroke, hallucinations, psychosis, and more.
 You put yourself at risk for handling these issues without medical care when choosing to detox at home.

 Design For Change is a residential treatment program offering refuge to men and women seeking recovery.
 Our innovative programs are designed to help clients change their lives one step, one day at a time.